 Who invented Instagram?

-It was 2010 and an application called Foursquare was all the rage.
+It was 2010, and an application called Foursquare was all the rage.
 It allowed users to “check-in” with their phones to tell their friends where they were dining, strolling, or shopping at that moment.

 Then, he partnered with Brazilian developer Michel Krieger.
-Both had attended Stanford University, Kevin had majored in Management Science and Engineering and Mike, in Symbolic Systems.
+Both had attended Stanford University.
+Kevin had majored in Management Science and Engineering and Mike, in Symbolic Systems.
 And both had worked for tech giants such as Google and Microsoft.

-The co-founders launched the app, which they renamed Instagram, in October 2010.
+The co-founders launched the app, which they renamed Instagram in October 2010.
 Since iPhones with their built-in cameras were starting to make a splash, Instagram was an instant success.
-During its first week it was downloaded 100,000 times.
+During its first week, it was downloaded 100,000 times.

-Two years later Instagram had 32 million users, and Facebook bought it for a billion dollars.
+Two years later, Instagram had 32 million users, and Facebook bought it for a billion dollars.
 The app now has more than one billion users.

 Who invented eBay?

 Pierre’s Iranian parents moved to France to attend universities there.
 Pierre was born in Paris.
-When he was still young his father earned a residency as a surgeon at the John Hopkins Hospital.
-So the family moved again, this time to Baltimore, in the U.S.
+When he was still young, his father earned a residency as a surgeon at the Johns Hopkins Hospital.
+So the family moved again, this time to Baltimore, in the United States.

-In September of 1995 he started one more of his private ventures from his living room in California.
+In September of 1995, he started one more of his private ventures from his living room in California.
 It was an online marketplace where people could auction their products.
 Pierre called it AuctionWeb.

-The next year AuctionWeb hired its first employee.
-And by the end of that year 7.2 million dollars worth of sales had been made thanks to the site.
+The following year, AuctionWeb hired its first employee.
+And by the end of that year, 7.2 million dollars worth of sales had been made thanks to the site.